Lemon Law / Connecticut Lemon Law FAQs

 Wanting to provide Connecticut drivers with the resources they need to completely understand the Connecticut Lemon Law, we've put together this FAQ, answering the most frequently asked questions we receive on our 1-800-LEMON-LAW Hotline.

-Rest assured that there is never any cost or risk to you when filing your claim under the Connecticut Lemon Law.
+Rest assured that there is never any cost or risk to you when filing your claim under the Lemon Law for the state of Connecticut.

-The Connecticut Lemon Law covers drivers whose vehicles who suffer the same nonconformity or defect four or more times within the first 24 months or 24,000 miles (whichever comes first).
+The Lemon Law in Connecticut covers drivers whose vehicles who suffer the same nonconformity or defect four or more times within the first 24 months or 24,000 miles (whichever comes first).

 The CT Lemon Law also applies to vehicles that are in for service two times for a serious safety hazard, with the first repair occurring in first 24,000 miles or 24 months.